testflows/TestFlows-WebSite/source/_posts/blog/testing-super-mario-using-a-behavior-model-part2.md

 * **Safety Properties**: Something bad never happens.
 * **Liveness Properties**: Something good eventually happens.
 * **Fairness Properties**: If something is possible to do infinitely often, it must eventually be done.
-However, we won’t use it here.
+However, we won't use it here.

 Technically, most properties fall into **safety**.
 Why?
 Because **liveness** and **fairness** properties are unbounded and as soon as you bound them they fall into the